wordofwarning/wordofwarning.org/current/2026-worksahead/index.md

 *Presented by* Word of Warning *+* Contact

-Our annual sample of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with new works-in-development from n:u (melissandre varin) in May, and Nathan Birkinshaw in June; Lisa Ford is further developing an idea for future presentation…
+Our annual sample of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with new works-in-development from n:u (melissandre varin) in May, and Nathan Birkinshaw in June; Lisa Ford is developing an idea for future presentation…

 #### Works
 **n:u (melissandre varin)** · *العين — Le mauvais oeil — The evil eye* 🧿